naturalstupid/PyCarnatic/carnatic/README.md

 #### V1.3.0
 	See diff-with-0.7.5 folder for changes since V0.7.5 UI folder with PyQt UI files added.
+	Two Player SF2_LOADER and SCAMP are supported SF2_LOADER can pause/resume the player but does not support gamaka notations SCAMP Player supports gamaka notations - but does not support resume/pause player Instrument Thavil Added.
+Instrument EastWestMix removed

 #### V0.7.6
 <li> Create JSON FILE from Aarogana and Avarogana of the raaga